-Hepatotoxicity (in Combination with Axitinib)
+Hepatotoxicity in Combination with Axitinib

 KEYTRUDA in combination with axitinib can cause hepatic toxicity with higher than expected frequencies of Grades 3 and 4 ALT and AST elevations compared to KEYTRUDA alone.
 Monitor liver enzymes before initiation of and periodically throughout treatment.
-Consider more frequent monitoring of liver enzymes as compared to when the drugs are used in monotherapy.
-For elevated liver enzymes, interrupt KEYTRUDA and axitinib, and consider administering corticosteroids as needed [see Dosage and Administration (2.14)].
+Consider more frequent monitoring of liver enzymes as compared to when the drugs are administered as single agents.
+For elevated liver enzymes, interrupt KEYTRUDA and axitinib and consider administering corticosteroids as needed [see Dosage and Administration (2.17)].

 With the combination of KEYTRUDA and axitinib, Grades 3 and 4 increased ALT (20%) and increased AST (13%) were seen.
 The median time to onset of increased ALT was 2.3 months (range: 7 days to 19.8 months).
 Sixty-one percent of the patients with increased ALT received systemic corticosteroids.
-In patients with ALT ≥3 times ULN (Grades 2-4, n=116), ALT resolved to Grades 0-1 in 94%.
-Among the 92 patients who were rechallenged with either KEYTRUDA (3%) or axitinib (31%) monotherapy or with both (50%), 55% had no recurrence of ALT >3 times ULN.
+In patients with ALT ≥ 3 times ULN (Grades 2-4, n=116), ALT resolved to Grades 0-1 in 94%.
+Among the 92 patients who were rechallenged with either KEYTRUDA (3%) or axitinib (31%) administered as a single agent or with both (50%), 55% had no recurrence of ALT >3 times ULN.